 - represent either the vendor or the buyer during the settlement process.

-Conveyancers are not legal practitioners but conveyancing work can be undertaken by solicitors.
-You are not legally obliged to engage the services of either a conveyancer or solicitor but due to the complex legal nature of the work involved, it is strongly recommended that you do so, if you are planning to:
+Conveyancers are not legal practitioners but conveyancing work can be undertaken by solicitors, it is strongly recommended that you engage professionals due to the complex legal nature of the work involved. if you are planning to:

 - buy property